 - Icing – A blend of salted butter, heavy cream, brown sugar, vanilla extract, and confectioners sugar creates a simple but decadent icing.

-Mix: Make the cake batter by creaming together the butter and sugars with an electric mixer until light and fluffy.
-Next, add the eggs on at a time, and mix in the pumpkin and vanilla on medium speed.
-Add the dry ingredients to a medium bowl, whisking to combine, then, slowly beat them into the wet ingredients until fully combined.
+- Mix: Make the cake batter by creaming together the butter and sugars with an electric mixer until light and fluffy.
+Next, add the eggs one at a time, and mix in the pumpkin and vanilla on medium speed.
+Add the dry ingredients to a medium bowl, whisking to combine, then slowly beat them into the wet ingredients until fully combined.

-Bake: Pour the batter into a prepared pan and bake at 350 degrees F for about 1 hour or until a toothpick comes clean from the center of the cake.
+2. Bake: Pour the batter into a prepared 12-cup bundt pan and bake at 325 degrees F for about 1 hour or until a toothpick comes clean from the center of the cake.
 Let the cake cool for about 15 minutes in the pan before inverting it onto a wire rack to cool completely.

-Icing: Lastly, make the icing by melting the butter in a small saucepan then adding in the light brown sugar and bringing it to a boil.
+3. Icing: Lastly, make the icing by melting the butter in a small saucepan, adding the light brown sugar, and bringing it to a boil.
 Remove from heat and whisk in the vanilla, heavy cream, and powdered sugar until smooth.
 Spread over the top of the cake.
-Feel free to top with toasted pecan pieces.
+Feel free to top it with toasted pecan pieces.

 The name is derived from the German cake Bundkuchen.
 Since Bund means “bunch” (and kuchen is “cake”), it may refer to the way the cake appears “bunched” in a circle.